dvalmassei/VTAnalysis/README.md

 ```

 ## Usage
-The library file has a `main` function which shows one example of how the program opporates.
+The library file has a `main` function which shows one example usage.
 It can be run from the command line:
 ```
 python analysis_lib.py
 ```